• Skip to primary navigation

 Can I use fresh ginger instead of ground ginger in the recipe?

-Is this easy ginger cookies recipe suitable for vegans?
+Is this easy cinnamon ginger cookie recipe suitable for vegans?

-Yes, if you use a vegan, plant-based margarine that is suitable for baking instead of butter.
-You will also need to substitute a flax egg or chia egg for the egg which acts as a binder in this recipe.
+Yes, if you use a vegan, plant-based margarine that is suitable for baking instead of the butter listed in the recipe.
+You will also need to substitute a flax egg or chia egg for the egg, which acts as a binder in this recipe.

 How long do spiced ginger cookies stay fresh?